Siempre La Guitarra Concert Series

 Imperial-Martial-Arts-Academy-Brand-Graphicsbyte

-We wanted to make sure the phoenix was the primary focus of the crest so we added rays from the rising sun in the background.
-In order to give the design an American twist, we went with a red, white and blue color scheme.
-The typeface Versailles was chosen because the strong serif angles complemented the sharp points of the bird’s feathers.
+We wanted to make sure the bird was the primary focus of the crest.
+We added rays from a rising sun in the background to symbolize Eastern traditions.
+However, to give the design a distinctly American twist, we utilized a bold red, white, and blue color scheme.

-We wanted to make sure the phoenix was the primary focus of the crest so we added rays from the rising sun in the background.
-In order to give the design an American twist, we went with a red, white and blue color scheme.
-The typeface Versailles was chosen because the strong serif angles complemented the sharp points of the bird’s feathers.
+We wanted to make sure the bird was the primary focus of the crest.
+We added rays from a rising sun in the background to symbolize Eastern traditions.
+However, to give the design a distinctly American twist, we utilized a bold red, white, and blue color scheme.

 Storefront Signage

-The dojo is located in Willamette West Linn.
-Each building on the street has an old western theme.
-We designed a sign that used a real wood grain texture to help match the theme’s era.
-The Phoenix made a small appearance on the sign and was also applied to the front door of the school.
+We designed a storefront sign that utilized a realistic wood grain texture to blend with the historic aesthetic of the town.
+The phoenix logo made a subtle appearance on the main sign and was also applied prominently to the front door of the school to welcome students.

 Storefront Signage

-The dojo is located in Willamette West Linn.
-Each building on the street has an old western theme.
-We designed a sign that used a real wood grain texture to help match the theme’s era.
-The Phoenix made a small appearance on the sign and was also applied to the front door of the school.
+We designed a storefront sign that utilized a realistic wood grain texture to blend with the historic aesthetic of the town.
+The phoenix logo made a subtle appearance on the main sign and was also applied prominently to the front door of the school to welcome students.

 Print Collateral